apache/db-jdo-site/README.md

 The site contains a packaged version of the JDO API javadoc.
 It can be updated as follows:

 * Create the javadoc jar (e.g. jdo-api-3.2-javadoc.jar) in the db-jdo repository by calling `mvn clean install -Papache-release` in the api submodule.
-* Create a new folder under docs e.g. `src/main/resources/javadoc/api32`.
+* Create a new folder in the javadoc resources directory e.g. `src/main/resources/javadoc/api32`.
-* Copy the javadocs jar into the new folder: e.g. `cp  jdo-api-3.2-javadoc.jar  src/main/resources/javadoc/api32`.
+* Copy the javadocs jar into the new folder, e.g. `cp  jdo-api-3.2-javadoc.jar  src/main/resources/javadoc/api32`.
-* Create a new subfolder `src/main/resources/javadoc/api32/jdo-api-3.2-javadoc`
+* Create a new subfolder, e.g. `src/main/resources/javadoc/api32/jdo-api-3.2-javadoc`
 * Unpack the javadoc jar in the subfolder
 * Edit javadoc.adoc under src/main/asciidoc and create a new section 'JDO 3.2 javadoc'.
 * Add two links: one referring index.html in the subfolder and one referring the javadoc jar.